So you want an Executive resume that sets you apart.

 Here we’ll include link to a Linkedin social profile, as well as use only one title that the job description mentions:

-Let's engage recruiters even further with an impactful Summary section.
+Now let's engage recruiters even further with an impactful Summary section.

 The Summary section can have an incredibly powerful effect on your resume, but it works both ways.